vikassingh007/website-7/README.md

       ```console
       $ npx firebase use --add
       ?
 Which project do you want to add? <select the project you created>
       ?
-What alias do you want to use for this project? (e.g. staging) my-foo
+What alias do you want to use for this project? (e.g. staging), my-foo
       ```

  1. Tell Firebase that you want to deploy to staging: